TheNewThinkTank/project-metrics/README.md

   - `pip` (monthly)
   - `GitHub Actions` (weekly)

-- GitHub Actions workflow.<br>NB: as the repo updates itself, the only trigger should be `workflow_dispatch` to avoid recursive workflow invocation.
+- GitHub Actions workflow `wf.yml`.<br>NB: as the repo updates itself, the only trigger should be `workflow_dispatch` to avoid recursive workflow invocation.
 - The workflow contains the following jobs:
   - `Qualify-Code`:
     - static type checking with `mypy`